-The state of Michigan has several colleges and universities offering programs in counseling in the major fields of practice: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-If you are interested in starting a career as a counselor in this Midwestern state, choosing the right school and the right program will be some of your first steps, because nearly all counseling careers require a degree.
-Most institutions in Michigan offer master’s degrees in counseling because this type of degree is most often required for licensure; however, some undergraduate programs are available.
+The state of Michigan has several colleges and universities offering programs in counseling in the major fields of practice: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
+If you are interested in starting a career as a counselor in this midwestern state, choosing the right school and the right program will be some of your first steps, because nearly all counseling careers require a degree.
+Most institutions in Michigan offer master’s degrees in counseling because this level of degree is required for most licenses; however, a handful of undergraduate programs are available.
 Many Michigan schools also offer online or hybrid program formats that enable working professionals and busy students to complete degree requirements in a more flexible way.

-- There are 15 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Michigan.1,2
+- There are 18 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Michigan.1,2

-- Of the counseling schools in Michigan, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 13 offer a master’s or advanced degree.1,2
+- Of the counseling schools in Michigan, 1 offers an associate degree, 1 offers a bachelor’s degree, 4 offer a certificate, and 13 offer a master’s or advanced degree.1,2

 - 1 school offers a degree in marriage and family therapy.1,2

 - 3 schools offer a degree in vocational rehabilitation counseling.1,2